microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 [Solution Steps](./walkthrough/challenge-1/solution.md)

-## Challenge 1 - Discover VM´s for the migration
+## Challenge 2 - Discover VM´s for the migration (Hengameh)

 ### Goal

 The goal of this exercise is to deploy...

+* Setup Azure Migrate Project
+* Installing / Deploying the necessary setup for discovery
+* Create a discovery

 ### Actions